Bleeding Apple Mummy Pastries

 Bleeding Apple Mummy Pastries are a cute and gruesome bake perfect to make this Halloween.
 A cute of pastry and apple filling with berries to make it look the mummy!
 This is a fun bake to make with children who want a sweet treat for Halloween.
 It’s a lovely Halloween dessert and quick to make.

 It’s nearly Halloween and that calls for special bakes!

-To make this even quicker I used ready made puff pastry, laid the soften apples on top in the centre third and then popped the frozen fruit on top.
+To make this even quicker I used ready made puff pastry.
+I laid the soften apples on top in the centre third and then popped the frozen fruit on top.
 I then folded over each of the scored sides over to wrap them up.
 It’s very easy and everyone loved the finished bake.
 Great for making with children and perfect for a Halloween party.

 So simple but it produces a gloriously grisly result.

 Baking the Bleeding Apple Mummy Pastries